ktaebum/BreadBoard-Simulator/README.md

 |`save`| `(filename)` | Save all command log into file |

 ## Example
-Following example is command for full-adder logic circuit which is shown at the top-most picture (Not uploaded yet)
+Following example is command for full-adder logic circuit which is shown at the top-most picture
 ```
 input A 1I
 input B 3G